sparksp/phills.me.uk-laravel/application/views/about.md

 <div class="row"><div class="offset2 span10">

 	<p>In 2009 I started to help with climbing sessions at the local scout campsite and since then have worked hard to become a qualified Scout and Guide climbing instructor.
-I continue working toward gaining the <a href="http://www.mltuk.org/spa.php">Single Pitch Award</a> that will enable me to take groups out on rock.</p>
+I continue working toward gaining the <a href="http://www.mountain-training.org/award-schemes/climbing-wall-award">Climbing Wall Award</a> that will enable me to take groups indoor, and the <a href="http://www.mountain-training.org/award-schemes/single-pitch-award">Single Pitch Award</a> that will enable me to take groups out on rock.</p>

 	<p>I run climbing, abseiling and crate stacking sessions for groups.
 I also train young instructors from no experience up to basic scout/guide qualified level.</p>